GetStream/stream-chat-swift/docusaurus/docs/iOS/client/audio-support/audio-analysis.md

 ### Actions
 #### `waveformVisualisation(fromAudioURL audioURL: URL, for targetSamples: Int, completionHandler: @escaping (Result<[Float], Error>) -> Void)`

-Analyses the file located in the audioURL and calculates its waveform representation limited to the number of requested targetSamples.
+Analyses the file located in the `audioURL` and calculates its waveform representation limited to the number of requested `targetSamples`.

 #### `waveformVisualisation(fromLiveAudioURL audioURL: URL, for targetSamples: Int) throws -> [Float]`
-Analyses the live recording file located in the audioURL and calculates its waveform representation limited to the number of requested targetSamples.
+Analyses the live recording file located in the `audioURL` and calculates its waveform representation limited to the number of requested `targetSamples`.

 ## Errors